Honey health benefits brought to you by

 We spent an afternoon out at Jackass Honey Farm in Liberty Hill, and want to thank Jodi the Queen Beekeeper for this little informative research paper.
 Jodi is an amazing wealth of information both for beekeeping and organic tips at the ranch.
 Jackass honey farm provides services such as beekeeper classes, Agricultural information, classes for kids, and a honey shop for all your honey bee needs and their honey health benefits.

-Items for beekeeping, natural organic honey central Texas region, honey pet products which will help with wounds and hot paw pad injuries.
+Items for beekeeping, natural organic honey central Texas region, honey pet products that will help with wounds and hot paw pad injuries.
 Candles, skincare, and more.
 Check out the website https://www.jackasshoneyfarms.com/shop and order that special basket for your family and a friend.
 Jackass Honey has a storefront and also a Vendor location at Indian Mound Farmers Market on Saturdays in Liberty Hill.

 Thank you for reading about the honey health benefits.
 We welcome you to check out more of our articles like this.
 Additionally, come stop by our directory for local favorites.